svilenJUNIOR/FunnyBunnyChatSystem/Common/Notes.md

 - Signature joke
 - Name

-The rest are required if the user (the bunny) whants his profile to be shown in the all page
+The rest are required if the user (the bunny) wants his profile to be shown in the all page

 /------------------------------------------------------------------------------------/